Keyword Clustering: What It Is & How to Use It in SEO

 Keyword-Clustering

-For instance, “SEO strategy” and “SEO content marketing strategy” are two keywords with similar intent.
-They can be put into one keyword cluster and grouped on a Web page with “SEO content strategy” as its primary content.
-This page could then be linked to a pillar page with “SEO benefits” which can have its own keyword cluster related to this one.
+For example, terms like “SEO strategy” and “SEO content marketing strategy” reflect similar search intent.
+They can be grouped into one cluster and targeted on a page optimized around “SEO content strategy.”
+This page could then link to a broader pillar page like “SEO benefits,” which would have its own relevant keyword cluster.

 Why is keyword clustering important?